Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama's Last Game

-Alabama won its most recent game against Maryland, 73-51, on Saturday.
-Jahvon Quinerly was its top scorer with 22 points.
+Alabama was victorious in its most recent game against Maryland, 73-51, on Saturday.
+Jahvon Quinerly was its leading scorer with 22 points.

 |Name